blitzarx1/egui_graphs/examples/custom_draw/README.md

 # Custom draw
-Example demonstrates how to use custom drawing functions for edge and nodes and handle animation state.
-Here we draw nodes as squares and adding edge labels for the standard edge shape.
-We also rotate node when it is in the state of dragging.
+Example demonstrates how to use custom drawing functions nodes, handle animation state and access `node` payload in the drawing function.

+Nodes are drawn as squares with labels in their center.
+Node is rotating when it is in the state of dragging.
+It is rotating clockwise if the `node` payload has `clockwise` field setting set to `true` and vice-verse.

 ## run
 ```bash